kerber/DashScanner/README.md

 DashScanner
 ============

-The DashScanner service monitors the network for ARP discovery packets and passes the source MAC on to a webservice.
+The DashScanner service monitors the network for ARP discovery packets from the Amazon Dash and passes the source MAC on to a webservice.
 In conjunction with Node-Red, it makes it easy to trigger complex actions.

 To set up the service: